cwill83247/Love-Labs-Love-Food/README.md

  # Testing and Validation

- Testing was carried out using Microsoft Edge and Google Chrome Google chrome developer tools was used to test responsiveness in different screen sizes.
+ Testing was carried out using Microsoft Edge and Google Chrome.

+ Google chrome developer tools was used to test responsiveness in different screen sizes.

  Index Page

  Links were tested to ensure worked as expected external Links were tested to ensure open in a new page Colour and Design was tested to ensure text was readable and deisgn didnt detract from content.
  Responsiveness was tested using Google chrome developer tools

  Gallery Page

  Links were tested to ensure work as expected
  Overlay was checked to ensure images behind didnt interfer with text. external Links were tested to ensure open in a new page